orgsys/tig-code-challange/README.md

 # Run tests
 1. Stop react app server if running
 2. Run `yarn test:unit` for component testing
-3. Run `yarn test:e2e` for end to end test
+3. Run `yarn test:e2e` for end to end test (will start a web server in the background)
-4. Run `yarn test` for both, component and end to end tests
+4. Run `yarn test` for both, component and end to end tests chained one ofter another

 # Notes
 1. Only some component tests has been implemented
-2. E2E tests are covering just some of the functionality of the app
+2. E2E tests are covering some of the functionality of the app
-3. The app will check for env variables and will show an error and a list of missing variables if some vars are missing
+3. The app will check for env variables and will show an error and a list of the missing variables if required vars are missing
 4. The API side graphql errors are handled with an alert and a 'retry' button
 5. Approximate colors and object sizes were selected from the provided UI design
 6. Approximate font sizes and weighs were selected from the provided UI design